Privacy Policy: Overview

 • Opting in to communication or subscription services.

-The Scheme will collect personal information (e.g. postal address and telephone numbers) where you choose to provide this information.
+ACT Official Visitors will collect personal information (e.g. postal address and telephone numbers) where you choose to provide this information.

 Use of your personal information